AliPourmiri/etl_project_test/README.md

 We can also have a tranfer_file.py responsible for moving files from a given resource to a given target with more flexibity in source/target and file types.

 **Key Components**
-- `ETlBase` (`base/base.py`): shared logger, UTC timestamps, default DB connection, retries, and CLI helpers.
+- `ETlBase` (`base/base.py`): shared logger, date, default DB connection, retries, and CLI helpers.
 - Ingestion:
   - `FileIngestion`: CSV, JSON.
   - `KafkaIngestion`: Kafka consumer.
-  - `S3Ingestion`: JSON/JSONL reader from S3.
+  - `S3Ingestion`: JSON reader from S3.
 - Processing:
   - `ValidationProcessing`: schema checks, data quality checks, and transformations.
 - Loading: